pjotrp/bioruby-exominer/README.md

   lynx --dump http://www.nature.com/nature/journal/v490/n7418/full/nature11412.html >> tcga_bc.txt

 Note: do not check this file into the repository!
+Nature publishing group will not be amused.

 ### Using Exominer